About | Exhibitions

 A group show featuring a selection of artists from across Scotland and including contemporary paintings, sculpture, photography and prints.
 The exhibition included artwork from Kirstie Cohen, Helen Denerley, Allan MacDonald, Tansy Lee Moir, Ian Rawnsley, Beth Robertson Fiddes, Simon Rivett and Peter White.

 In this joint online exhibition, Tansy Lee Moir and Margaret Pitt present works which explore the potential of both wood and woodland.
-View the exhibition here» and read about the works in the Edinburgh Evening News »
+Read about the works in the Edinburgh Evening News »